Lisa-5/chirper/README.md

-This is the Laravel tutorial for microblogging call Chirper.
+This is the Laravel tutorial for microblogging app called Chirper.

+Technology used Laravel, Blade and MySQL.

 Currently, there is a bug that needs fixing when sending chirp notifications.